carlosperman/House-Prices-Prediction/README.md

 Trains several machine learning models using PySpark MLlib.

-Evaluates and compares model performance using appropriate metrics (e.g. RMSE).
+Evaluates and compares model performance using appropriate metrics (RMSE in this case).

 ## 📊 Dataset
 The dataset contains comprehensive information on housing attributes in Ames, Iowa.
 A full description of the variables can be found in the file data_description.txt, which includes the definition of each feature used in the analysis.